CodingCellist/codingcellist.github.io/content/en/post/glove80-first-impressions/index.md

     puller; USB A-to-2×C
 - Keyboard:
   * Compact and elegant.
+  * Portability is very important for me.
+    - 278g per side
+    - to help contextualise that, Zen is 138g per side, a pair of Bose QC25s is 450g, and the left and right halves of an ISO Dygma Raise is roughly 600g and 700g respectively!
+No wonder my shoulders hated me back when I was lugging that around...
+    - When comparing with the Zen, it is worth remembering that the Glove80 has almost twice as many keys as the Zen per side (40 vs 21), so having the keyboard's mass be almost exactly twice seems fair enough (impressive even, since the Glove is made of plastic, whereas the Zen has an aluminium top-plate.
   * Decently tented without adjustment.
 This was mentioned in the FAQ or Discord at some point, but again, seeing it in person is different.
   * Hand size: ~17cm from base of palm to tip of middle finger, 13.5cm from base